-CVV - TSX-V CVVUF - OTCOX DH7 - Frankfurt
+CanAlaska Uranium Ltd. CVV-TSX-V CVVUF-OTCQX DH7-Frankfurt

-Management Discussion and Analysis For the Third Quarter and Nine Months Ended January 31, 2024
+Management Discussion and Analysis For the Fourth Quarter and Year Ended April 30, 2024

-Dated March 26, 2024
+Dated July 23, 2024

-For further information on the Company reference should be made to the Company's public filings which are available on SEDAR+.
+For further information on CanAlaska Uranium Ltd. ("Company") reference should be made to the Company's public filings which are available on SEDAR+.
 Information is also available at the Company's website www.canalaska.com.
-In addition, reference should be made to the risk factors section of the most recently filed Annual Information Form ("AIF") or the Company's audited consolidated financial statements for the year ended April 30, 2023.
-The following information is prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC") and denominated in Canadian dollars, unless otherwise noted.
-This MD&A should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements for the nine months ended January 31, 2024.
+The following information is prepared in accordance with International Financial Reporting Standards (IFRS) and denominated in Canadian dollars, unless otherwise noted.
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements for the year ended April 30, 2024.